postmanlabs/labs-docs/src/pages/docs/running-collections/using-newman-cli/newman-options.md

 To provide a different set of data, such as variables for each iteration, you can use the `-d` flag to specify a JSON or CSV file.

-For example, a data file such as the one shown below runs _2_ iterations, with each iteration using a set of variables.
+For example, a data file such as the one shown below runs _two_ iterations, with each iteration using a set of variables.

 ```json
 [{